myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/MQTT.fx-11-subscribe-command-messages.png" width="660" height="499" alt="mqtt-fx-11-subscribe-command-messages"><br/><br/></p>

 After entering in the details needed to subscribe to the Command messages for our actuator, click on the **Publish** button in MQTT.fx.
-We are now subscribe to the command messages that Cayenne sends when our actuator state is changed.
+We are now subscribed to the *COMMAND* messages that Cayenne sends when our actuator state is changed.

 ##### Send Actuator Updated Value

 Now that we'll be notified when our actuator's state is changed on the dashboard, let's try it out.
-Switch to the Cayenne dashboard and click on the button for your light actuator.
-Cayenne issues a *Command* to our board and the dashboard widget will enter a *Waiting* state as it awaits confirmation from the board that the actuator's state was changed.
+Using the Cayenne dashboard, click on the Button for your Light actuator.
+Cayenne publishes a *COMMAND* message and the dashboard widget will enter a *Waiting* state as it awaits confirmation that the actuator's state was changed.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/API-actuator-waiting.png" width="660" height="395" alt="actuator waiting"><br/><br/></p>

 Examining MQTT.fx, we can see the Command message arrive from Cayenne.
 The message from Cayenne includes two parts:

-1. A *Sequence* identifier.
+1. A **Sequence** identifier.
 This is a randomly generated string that is used by the Cayenne Cloud to tie which widget this command is associated with.
-Keep this value in mind for now, we will need this identifier in the next step, when we send a command response back to Cayenne.
+Keep this value in mind for now as we will need this identifier in the next step when we send a command response back to Cayenne.

-2. A *Value*.
+2. A **Value**.
 This indicates what the new value of the actuator should be.
 In the case of our Light actuator, Cayenne is informing us that the new state should be 1 - "On".

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/MQTT.fx-12b-command-message-from-cayenne.png" width="660" height="499" alt="mqtt-fx-12b-command-message-from-cayenne"><br/><br/></p>

 Normally, at this point we would handle actually changing the state of our actuator.
 For example, our code would interact with the actuator and change its state.
 Since we're just faking some data, there's nothing for us to actually change, but we do need to inform Cayenne that the actuator's state was changed.
-We do so by sending an updated value to Cayenne for what the updated state is.
-Cayenne wanted us to turn on the Light, so let's tell Cayenne that's what happened.
+We do so by sending a value to Cayenne for what the new state is.
+Cayenne wanted us to turn on the Light, so let's simply tell Cayenne that's what happened.

-To tell Cayenne what the updated value is, we refer to the [Send Actuator Updated Value](#http://www.cayenne-mydevices.com/CayenneStaging/docs/#bring-your-own-thing-api-mqtt-messaging-topics-send-actuator-updated-value) section of the docs.
+To tell Cayenne what the updated value is, we refer to the [Send Actuator Updated Value](#bring-your-own-thing-api-mqtt-messaging-topics-send-actuator-updated-value) section of the docs.
 There, we find the details on what MQTT call to make.
 According to the docs, Cayenne expects one of the following:

 ```
 v1/username/things/clientID/digital/channel
 v1/username/things/clientID/analog/channel
 ```

 In our case, we're using a Digital (0/1) actuator, so we use the first form.
-Once again, we then substitute in the values for our account, board and actuator into this string.
+Once again, we then substitute in the values for our account, board and actuator.

 + Replace **username** with the **MQTT Username** for your account.
 + Replace **clientID** with the **Client ID** for your board.
 + Replace **channel** with the appropriate channel that this actuator is connected to.
 For this example, we chose Channel 1 for our Light actuator.

 Next, we need to inform Cayenne what the actual value for our actuator is.
-Cayenne asked for the new status to be 1 (meaning On), so we'll respond with 1.
+Cayenne asked for the new status to be 1 (meaning On), so we'll give it the value of **1**.

 **Note:** Be sure to inform Cayenne what the **actual** status of the actuator is.
 For example, if changing the actuator state failed, be sure to tell Cayenne what the correct current value is.
 Cayenne needs to receive the current value so that the dashboard correctly informs the user what the actual state of their device is.